leodeslf/leaf/src/ux/ux_foundations_ixd.md

 * In real life, most reinforcement is not this predictable and consistent.
 * Reinforcement is still effective even if it is not delivered for every behavior.

-Reinforcement can be scheduled as something happens certain **amount of times** or the **amount of time** since the last time something happens.
+Reinforcement can be scheduled as something happens a certain **amount of times** or the **amount of time** since the last time something happens.

 I.e.: